dachcom-digital/pimcore-toolbox/docs/13_CkEditor.md

 ## CK Editor Toolbar
 The Toolbox Bundle already removes some (mostly dangerous) elements.
 Feel free to modify them according to your needs.
-You may use the [online toolbar configurator](https://ckeditor.com/tmp/4.5.0-beta/ckeditor/samples/toolbarconfigurator/index.html#advanced) to do that.
+You may use the [online toolbar configurator](https://ckeditor.com/latest/samples/toolbarconfigurator/index.html#basic) (old link: ~~[online toolbar configurator](https://ckeditor.com/tmp/4.5.0-beta/ckeditor/samples/toolbarconfigurator/index.html#advanced)~~) to do that.

 > Info: This is the global configuration for the CK-Editor Toolbar.
 > If you need to provide a different configuration in objects or areas, use the object/area configuration (see below)